spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Component Data - `react`, `state`, `vocab`

-   :question: To associate data with components, and keep track of any values that need to update the UI when changed, \_\_\_ can be used.
+   ❓ To associate data with components, and keep track of any values that need to update the UI when changed, \_\_\_ can be used.

    - state ✅
    - variables